Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 🌀 Variable rate mortgages

 Standard variable rate (SVR) mortgages aren’t directly tied to the base rate, but most lenders follow the Bank’s lead.
-Around 600,000 homeowners in the UK have an SVR deal, and the current average rate is 7.45%.[6]
+Around 600,000 homeowners in the UK have an SVR deal, and the current best rates are 4.1%[6].
 If the base rate is cut later in the year, this should be reflected in lower variable rates - just bear in mind that SVRs are typically higher than most fixed deals, and lenders can be notoriously sluggish about passing on cuts.

 🔒 Fixed rate mortgages